Snowflake-Labs/sfquickstarts/site/sfguides/src/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python/leverage_dbt_cloud_to_generate_ml_ready_pipelines_using_snowpark_python.md

 Fantastic!
 You’ve finished the workshop!
 We hope you feel empowered in using both SQL and Python in your dbt Cloud workflows with Snowflake.
 Having a reliable pipeline to surface both analytics and machine learning is crucial to creating tangible business value from your data.

+To learn more about how to combine Snowpark and dbt Cloud for smarter production, visit [our page](https://www.getdbt.com/partners/snowflake/?utm_medium=paid-search&utm_source=google&utm_campaign=q2-2024_us-nonbrand-snowflake_co&utm_content=_kw-dbt-snowflake-ex___&utm_term=all_all__&utm_term=dbt%20snowflake&utm_campaign=us-nonbrand-data-documentation_co&utm_source=adwords&utm_medium=ppc&hsa_acc=8253637521&hsa_cam=20228840529&hsa_grp=156636570624&hsa_ad=660652830669&hsa_src=g&hsa_tgt=kwd-1396665886035&hsa_kw=dbt%20snowflake&hsa_mt=e&hsa_net=adwords&hsa_ver=3&gad=1&gclid=CjwKCAjw-7OlBhB8EiwAnoOEk5VEMt-wpzr1XV8PHx2BybhKYhXNoajhZf7jt5ZT43dukzca--hLhhoCY_cQAvD_BwE) where you can [book a demo](https://www.getdbt.com/contact-demo/) to talk to an expert and [try our quickstart](https://docs.getdbt.com/quickstarts/snowflake?step=1) focusing on dbt basics such as setup, connections, tests, and documentation.

-For more help and information join our [dbt community Slack](https://www.getdbt.com/community/) which contains more than 50,000 data practitioners today.
+Finally, for more help and information join our [dbt community Slack](https://www.getdbt.com/community/) which contains more than 65,000 data practitioners today.
 We have a dedicated slack channel #db-snowflake to Snowflake related content.
 Happy dbt'ing!